mkalantari96/Bankist/README.md

 - Users can log in to their accounts using a username and PIN.
 - Each account displays the owner's name, account movements (deposits and withdrawals), balance, and a summary of income, expenses, and interest earned.
-- Users has time limit to be in login and after certain periods

 2. Deposits and Withdrawals:

 - Users can view a list of all their deposits and withdrawals.
-- The transactions are displayed in a clear, itemized format, showing the type (deposit or withdrawal) and amount and the date of transaction.
+- The transactions are displayed in a clear, itemized format, showing the type (deposit or withdrawal) and amount.

 3. Loan Requests: